John Key: Honours

+In 2009, Key was bestowed with the mātai, or Samoan chiefly title, of To'osavili (meaning 'protect from the winds') from the village of Poutasi.

 On 3 August 2010, Key gained the style "The Right Honourable".
 Previously, as he was not a privy councillor, he had not been entitled to use the style—his predecessor ended the appointment of New Zealanders to the Privy Council.
 However, in 2010 the Queen approved the use of the style by prime ministers, governors-general, speakers of the House, and chief justices.

 Key was appointed a Knight Grand Companion of the New Zealand Order of Merit, in recognition of "services to the State", in the 2017 Queen's Birthday Honours.
-Later Key was appointed an honorary Companion of the Order of Australia, for "eminent service to Australia-New Zealand relations", by the Governor-General of Australia on the personal recommendation of the Australian Prime Minister, Malcolm Turnbull.
+Later Key was appointed an honorary Companion of the Order of Australia, for "eminent service to Australia-New Zealand relations", by the Governor-General of Australia on the personal recommendation of the Australian prime minister, Malcolm Turnbull.

 On 7 August 2017, Key was awarded an honorary doctorate by his alma mater, the University of Canterbury, to become a doctor of commerce.